 Section 4.
-The City Council expressly finds and determines: (a) the sole purpose of this

-Ordinance is to promote the public health, safety and welfare by reducing and/or eliminating the secondary, nuisance-related conditions that have become associated with UDCBs in a content neutral manner, based upon reasonable time, place and manner restrictions; and (b) this Ordinance is not intended to, nor does it operate to, discriminate against any particular viewpoint, content, and/or UDCB operators/operations.
+The City Council expressly finds and determines: (a) the sole purpose of this Ordinance is to promote the public health, safety and/or welfare by reducing and/or eliminating the secondary, nuisance-related conditions that have become associated with UDCBs in a content neutral manner, based upon reasonable time, place and manner restrictions; (b) this Ordinance is not intended to, nor does it operate to, discriminate against any particular viewpoint, content, and/or UDCB operators/operations; (c) this Ordinance is the least restrictive means to regulate UDCBs; (d) this Ordinance is intended to, and does, function without regard to a UDCB, or UDCB Operator's charitable purpose, or lack thereof; and (e) UDCBs are deserving of regulatory treatment because UDCBs are not currently regulated in the Municipal Code as they are not considered accessory structures, they can attract dumping, graffiti, and/or blight and existing regulations for other box/container-type facilities are either not appropriate or insufficient for UDCBs.